 POLICY SP C46 The conversion or alteration of any existing building should be of a high standard of design and be in sympathy with the existing built environment.

-sympatily with the existing built environment.

 POLICY SP C47 Alterations and extensions to buildings should respect the period, architectural characteristics and detailing of the original building including external features such as porches, and should use matching material.